margusliinev/margusliinev/README.md

 ### My name is Margus and I like to build things.

-- 💼 I’m currently working full-time as a Junior Software Engineer at Pipedrive.
+- 💼 I’m currently working full-time as a Software Engineer at Pipedrive.

 - 🛠️ I’m currently building a personal website and a SaaS product called Sprintpilot.